maximmasiutin/application-specific-permission-settings/README.md

 It is based on `FixDCOMErrors.ps1` from https://cloud.gci.org/files/FixDCOMErrors.ps1 by https://github.com/bret-miller - see https://gist.github.com/kitmenke/3213d58ffd60ae9873ca466f143945f4?permalink_comment_id=2709788#gistcomment-2709788
 which in turn is based on `finderrors.ps1` and `fixerrors.ps1` from https://gist.github.com/kitmenke/3213d58ffd60ae9873ca466f143945f4 by https://github.com/kitmenke

 Copyright &copy; 2024 Maxim Masiutin.
-All rights reserved.
+All rights reserved. email: maxim@masiutin.com. https://github.com/maximmasiutin/
 Copyright &copy; the contributors above mentioned: kitmenke, bret-miller.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 This script searches Event log for the errors such as the following and adjusts the permissions.